Niekvdplas/Niekvdplas.github.io/index.md

 _Niek van der Plas (5363780) & Mark Meijhuis (4389255)_

-**TL;DR:** Short summary of the paper.
+**TL;DR:**  MAND Short summary of the paper.
 This should be a 4-5 sentences paragraph, containing the motivation of the paper, its goal, a bit of its research method, results, and implication.

 ------------------

 ## Motivation and goal

 An important aspect of any work is the physical environment that it takes place in.
+In modern software development, teams are collaborating across borders, use agile software development and use a variety of tools to communicate and collaborate effectively.
+The changes in today's development practices call for renewed insights in the effect of the physical environment on the engineer's satisfaction and productivity.
+This will reduce attrition and avoid overworking engineers.

+An empirical study of physical work environments was done at Microsoft.
+To determine the best physical environment for engineers, Johnson et al did a mixed methods study to assess the important factors in the physical environment that affect the engineer's satisfaction and productivity.
+An investigation was also done to determine how these factors differ between software engineers and office workers in non-development roles at Microsoft.

 ---------------------